vincenzoconv99/how_do_you_feel_my_dear/README.md

 This project belongs to the Information Retrieval field and presents a solution for predicting the emotion of a tweet.

-In this work we will focus on textual data and employ Natural Language Processing (NLP) techniques.
-Specifically, we will use two twitter based datasets.
-In order to reduce the complexity and balance the merged dataset, we discarded out tweets that were not labeled with a primary emotion according to Plutchik theory.
+In the file 'emotions_detection.ipybn' you can find all the experiments, while the files 'utils.py' and 'tuning.py' contain utility functions.

-Aiming at experimenting both sequence learning techniques and classical ones we decided to use three different models.
+Aiming at experimenting both sequence learning techniques and classical ones we decided to use three different Machine Learning models.
 Below you can find details about the employed architectures and hyperparameters.

 ### RNN based on static embeddings